rbisdorff/Digraph3/docSphinx/_build/html/_sources/index.rst.txt

 Parts of the documentation
 ..........................
 :New:

+   - A tutorial on :ref:`using multiprocessing resources <Multiprocessing-Tutorial-label>` when tackling large performance tableaux with several handreds of decision alternatives.

    - A :py:mod:`pairings` module for solving pairing problems illustrated with two tutorials on computing **fair** :ref:`intergroup<Fair-InterGroup-Pairings-label>` and :ref:`intragroup<Fair-IntraGroup-Pairings-label>` pairing solutions.

    - A :py:mod:`dynamicProgramming` module for solving dynamic programming problems including a :py:class:`~dynamicProgramming.RandomDynamicProgrammingDigraph` constructor.